 - Connecting the PIM team with a West Chester University student marketing team to develop a marketing and social media strategy, and build social media capability.

-John continues to work with PIM on a weekly basis as an advisor.
+John continues to work with PIM every week as an advisor.
 He listens to the current needs of the practice, provides feedback on strategy, and helps in planning for many facets of its operations.
 “I am very proud to have played a small part in their success.
 Dr. Tetlow is an inspiring leader who utilizes a collaborative approach with her team.
-Her capabilities as a physician and as a leader are the reasons PIM has been able to change their business model, and continues to improve the health outcomes of their patients.”
+Her capabilities as a physician and as a leader are the reasons PIM has been able to change their business model and continues to improve the health outcomes of their patients.”

 Paying it Forward